-Risk.
 In the past years, we have spoken to several American attorneys practicing overseas, and each appears to feel that they are having a good experience.
 However, it is important to note that relocating overseas is a difficult decision and can be very risky.
 When a country is prospering, lawyers with experience in a needed practice area can be in high demand, but work in an economically volatile or depressed region can dry up very quickly and American lawyers may be the first to be forced to seek out new positions.
-Additionally, the average salary for Australian firms (including the Australian offices of U.S. firms) generally is less than the salaries in, for instance, New York City.
+Additionally, the average salary for Australian firms (including the Australian offices of US firms) generally is lesser than the salaries in, for instance, New York City.
 Accordingly, any attorney relocating overseas should approach their search carefully.

-See Guidelines on Reciprocity or "Admission On Motion" among the States as per American Bar Association for more information.
+Immigration

-Immigration.
-Issuance of a visa to work in Australia is solely a decision for the relevant Australian government authority.
+Issuance of a visa to work in Australia is solely a decision of the relevant Australian government authority.
 Immigration is one issue that places you in a disadvantage over an equally qualified and credentialed Australian lawyer.
 But immigration issues have been overcome numerous times by the candidates we have placed overseas.
 Of course, if a firm is interested in hiring you, they would sponsor you to obtain the necessary visa.